American Colonization Society: Growth in the number of free black people

-Due in part to manumission efforts sparked by revolutionary ideals, Protestant preachers, and the abolitionist movement, there was an expansion in the number of free blacks, many of them born free.
-Even in the North, where slavery was being abolished, discrimination against free blacks was rampant and often legal.
-Few states extended citizenship rights to free blacks prior to the 1860s and the Federal government, largely controlled by Slave Power, never showed any inclination to challenge the racial status quo.
-Even in the North, free blacks were often seen as unwelcome immigrants, taking jobs away because they would work for cheap.
+Due in part to manumission efforts sparked by revolutionary ideals, Protestant preachers, and the abolitionist movement, there was an expansion in the number of free black people, many of them born free.
+Even in the North, where slavery was being abolished, discrimination against free black people was rampant and often legal.
+Few states extended citizenship rights to free black people prior to the 1860s and the Federal government, largely controlled by Slave Power, never showed any inclination to challenge the racial status quo.
+Even in the North, free black people were often seen as unwelcome immigrants, taking jobs away because they would work for cheap.

 Some slave owners decided to support emigration following an aborted slave rebellion headed by Gabriel Prosser in 1800, and a rapid increase in the number of free African Americans in the United States in the first two decades after the Revolutionary War, which they perceived as threatening.
-Although the ratio of whites to blacks overall was 4:1 between 1790 and 1800, in some Southern counties blacks were the majority.
-Slaveholders feared that free blacks destabilized their slave society and created a political threat.
-From 1790 to 1800, the number of free blacks increased from 59,467 to 108,398, and by 1810 there were 186,446 free blacks.
+Although the ratio of white people to black people overall was 4:1 between 1790 and 1800, in some Southern counties black people were the majority.
+Slaveholders feared that free black people destabilized their slave society and created a political threat.
+From 1790 to 1800, the number of free black people increased from 59,467 to 108,398, and by 1810 there were 186,446 free black people.

 British "black poor" colonization in Africa

-In 1786, a British organization, the Committee for the Relief of the Black Poor, launched its efforts to establish the Sierra Leone Province of Freedom, a colony in West Africa for London's "black poor."
+In 1786, a British organization, the Committee for the Relief of the Black Poor, launched its efforts to establish the Sierra Leone Province of Freedom, a colony in West Africa for London's "black poor".
 This enterprise gained the support of the British government, which also offered relocation to Black Loyalists who had been resettled in Nova Scotia, where they were subject to harsh weather and discrimination from some white Nova Scotians.
 Jamaica maroons were also deported to the British colony, alongside former slaves freed by the Royal Navy after the Atlantic slave trade was abolished by Britain in 1807.

 Paul Cuffe

 Paul Cuffe or Cuffee (1759–1817) was a successful Quaker ship owner and activist in Boston.
 His parents were of Ashanti (African) and Wampanoag (Native American) heritage.
 He advocated settling freed American slaves in Africa and gained support from the British government, free Black leaders in the United States, and members of Congress to take emigrants to the British colony of Sierra Leone.
 In 1815, he financed a trip himself.
-The following year, Cuffe took 38 American blacks to Freetown, Sierra Leone.
+The following year, Cuffe took 38 American black people to Freetown, Sierra Leone.
 He died in 1817 before undertaking other voyages.
 Cuffe laid the groundwork for the American Colonization Society.